codeOfJannik/mycroft_nextcloud_calendar_skill/Mycroft_Projekt.md

   Scenario Outline: next appointment
     Given an english speaking user
-    When the user says <when is my next appointment>
+    When the user says "<when is my next appointment>" Then mycroft reply should contain "appointment"
-    Then "nextcloud-calendar" should reply with anything
-    And the reply should contain "appointment"

     Examples: When is my next appointment
       | when is my next appointment |